cilynx/raspi/README.md

 ```
 none rc-feedback kbd-scrolllock kbd-numlock kbd-capslock kbd-kanalock kbd-shiftlock kbd-altgrlock kbd-ctrllock kbd-altlock kbd-shiftllock kbd-shiftrlock kbd-ctrlllock kbd-ctrlrlock timer oneshot heartbeat backlight gpio [cpu] cpu0 cpu1 cpu2 cpu3 default-on input panic mmc1 mmc0 rfkill-any rfkill0 rfkill1
 ```
 For reasons I don't fully understand, the red LED cannot be controlled as granularly as the green one.
-Basically red is on or off while green can more effectively display what's going on with various parts of your system.
-I use this script to disable the red power LED and trigger the green activity LED on cpu for my cluster nodes:
+Basically red is on or off while green has variable brightness.
+To trigger the green activity LED on cpu utilization and the red "power" LED on sdcard activity for my cluster nodes:
 ```
-./setup_leds.sh -g cpu -r none clusterpi{00.10}
+./setup_leds.sh -g cpu -r mmc0 clusterpi{00.10}
 ```

 ## water_the_plants.py